thestumbler/thestumbler.github.io/files/_projs/modelrr/01-packaged-arrived.md

 seq: 1
 ---

-An acquaintance of mine recently asked if I could help him repair a kit he had assembled.
+A friend of mine recently asked if I could help him repair a kit he had assembled.
 This device is used on model railroad layouts, on a siding, for example, to automatically slowdown and stop the train, wait for a period of time, and then start back up again.
 The idea is to